 Researchers should consider how your identity can and will affect your experience.
 Your nationality, but also your religion, race, gender, age, sexuality and other characteristics will impact your interactions with other individuals, but also the authorities.
-For example, if you have concerns about how your national identity might affect your safety, you should discuss your research with your embassy or home institution.
-CBRL may be able to put you in touch with an academic who shares your nationality to discuss experiences.
+6.2.5 Insurance the insurers.
+It is your responsibility to make sure you understand your insurance arrangements and always carry relevant documentation with you.